sidakram/bippy/README.md

   - _(instead of directly mutating `onCommitFiberRoot`, ...)_
 - `secure` to wrap your handlers in a try/catch and determine if handlers are safe to run
   - _(instead of rawdogging `window.__REACT_DEVTOOLS_GLOBAL_HOOK__` handlers, which may crash your app)_
-- `createFiberVisitor` to traverse the fiber tree and determine which fibers have actually rendered
+- `traverseRenderedFibers` to traverse the fiber tree and determine which fibers have actually rendered
   - _(instead of `child`, `sibling`, and `return` pointers)_
 - `traverseFiber` to traverse the fiber tree, regardless of whether it has rendered
   - _(instead of `child`, `sibling`, and `return` pointers)_